Charing Cross railway station: Modernisation

 In 1986, redevelopment began over most of the area above the platforms.
 The new buildings were named Embankment Place, a postmodern office and shopping complex designed by Terry Farrell and Partners.
 This development led to the replacement of almost the whole of the 1906 roof.
 The rear two spans of this structure – immediately adjacent to the existing concourse roof – were retained as part of an enlarged waiting area.
 In addition the original retaining side walls of the station which once supported it remain in near complete condition.
 The works were completed in November 1990.
 Most of the Embankment Place complex is office space, with a selection of restaurants on the ground floor.

+In 2026, Charing Cross and Waterloo East were closed for 22 days during a £20 million programme of engineering works.
+The works included the replacement of 1.8 km of track between the stations and 16 sets of switches and crossings, the rebuilding of sections of all six platforms at Charing Cross, and structural repairs to Hungerford Bridge.

 Services

 The station has six platforms.
 All trains call at Waterloo East and London Bridge.